Estimated Reading Time: 5 minutes

 I’ll stop the story here to point out what I’m sure is now obvious — the reason to which I’ve waited to share all of this with you until now.
-I want to assure you that during this time I wasn’t drinking.
-I was sober.
+I want to assure you that during this time I was sober.
 I promised you and I never broke that promise.
 I assumed I was hallucinating in a natural kind of way that comes from being stressed.
 I thought I’d been watching too many shows interviewing scientists who think we live in some virtual world that we aren’t aware of.
 This was during that time you were working at the hospital and stayed several nights a week in the city.
 I was often home alone working and watching these science shows.

 I thought it was exhaustion, because I was more tired than I’d ever been.
 I was very excited about this work project when it was first assigned, but my gusto was gone.
-My enthusiasm had vanished.
 I blamed it on the holidays.
 I thought it was just the normal Christmas craze that made everyone not want to do anything but eat fudge and caramel popcorn, and read books and other things best done by the fireplace in stretchy pants and fuzzy socks.

 I had a week until my deadline, so what was the harm in waiting another day to complete it?
 I could’ve finished the remaining work in five to six hours.
 This was the danger in being so close to completion.
 It was pure procrastination.
 I knew I should work on it.
 I had nothing better to do.
 The logic was there.
 But something in me was adamant about not completing it that night.